The In Situ Signature of Cyclotron Resonant Heating

-such that outward propagating cyclotron waves resonate with the inward propagating portion of the distribution function.
-The evolution of the distribution function in the presence of resonant interactions can be described by quasilinear diffusion theory \cite{KennelEngelmann1966,IsenbergLee1996}.
-In a stationary frame moving with the wave, the electric field of the wave is zero and particles conserve kinetic energy as they scatter off waves, tracing contours in $v_\perp$ and $v_\parallel$ defined by the wave dispersion relation and resonance condition \cite{KennelEngelmann1966,IsenbergLee1996,MarschTu2001,HollwegIsenberg2002}.
-Defining $y={k_\parallel v_A}/{\Omega}$, the contours for parallel cold-plasma ion cyclotron waves \cite{IsenbergLee1996,Squire2021}, with $y(v_\parallel)$ defined implicitly through Equation \ref{eq:icw res}, are overlaid on the distribution functions in Figure 2(a-c).
-If $\fpv$ is a decreasing function along the scattering contours, diffusion heats the plasma in the range of frequencies where there are resonant waves.
-Conversely, if $\fpv$ is an increasing along the scattering contours, the distribution function will become unstable, leading to the growth of outward propagating cyclotron waves and cooling the plasma.
+The ion cyclotron resonance condition is $\omega(k_\parallel) =\Omega +k_\parallel v_\parallel$ such that outward-propagating cyclotron waves resonate with the inward propagating portion of the distribution function.
+The evolution of $\fpv$ in the presence of resonant interactions can be described by QL diffusion theory \cite{KennelEngelmann1966,IsenbergLee1996}.
+In a reference frame moving with a wave, the particles conserve kinetic energy as they scatter off that wave, tracing contours in $v_\perp$ and $v_\parallel$ that can be computed using the wave dispersion relation and resonance condition \cite{KennelEngelmann1966,IsenbergLee1996,MarschTu2001,HollwegIsenberg2002}.
+The QL diffusion contours \cite{IsenbergLee1996,Squire2020} are overlaid on $\fpv$ in Fig 2(a-c).
+If $\fpv$ decreases as $v_\perp$ increases along the contours, cyclotron resonance diffuses energy across in the region where resonant waves are present, heating the plasma.
+Conversely, if $\fpv$ increases as $v_\perp$ increases, then $\fpv$ is unstable, generating waves and cooling the plasma.
 Cyclotron resonant equilibrium corresponds to a flattening of $\fpv$ along the contours.
-Figure 2(d-f) shows $\fpv$ evaluated along the quasilinear diffusion contours, parameterized on $v_\perp$, for the interpolated data as well as the drifting bi-Maxwellian, and single bi-Maxwellian fits.
-The interpolated and drifting bi-Maxwellian $\fpv$ are characteristically flat along contours, suggesting the presence of cyclotron resonance.
+Fig 2(d-f) shows $\fpv$ evaluated along QL diffusion contours, parameterized on $v_\perp$; for each representation, $\fpv$ is characteristically flat along contours, suggesting that $\fpv$ has been processed by cyclotron-resonance \cite{MarschTu2001,He2015}.

-The lack of left hand polarized waves above $f^*$ indicates a minimum $v_\parallel^*$ for particles to interact resonantly with outward propagating cyclotron waves.
-Particles with $v<v_\parallel^*$ do not have a resonance at wave-numbers with significant power in the cyclotron mode; accordingly, quasilinear diffusion cannot heat the plasma through cyclotron resonance and the distribution function should not flatten against the diffusion contours for $v<v_\parallel^*$.
-The minimum $v_\parallel^{*}$ corresponding to $f^*$ is shown in the distribution functions in Figure 2(a-c).
-The corresponding $v_\perp^{*}$ for each contour is shown in Figure 2(d-f).